lj020326/Ansible-inventory-file-examples/tests/ansible-group-priority/README.md

 }
 ```

-## Example 2 - Unset variable 'test' from the initial 'cluster' group to validate if expected result occurs.
+## <a id="Example-02"></a>Example 2: Unset variable 'test' from the initial 'cluster' group to validate if expected result occurs

 On the next test, unset `test` from `[cluster:vars]` in the ini inventory [hosts.ex2.ini](./hosts.ex2.ini):